blueraymusic/Cmd-bot/README.md

 On Windows, you can run .\install.bat (or double-click) after cloning the repo.
 By default, it does the following:

-Copies the necessary files to ~\Cmd-bot\
+Copies the necessary files to ~\combot\
-Creates a computer.bat file in ~ that lets you run equivalent to python.exe ~\computer-ai-cmdbot\computer.py You also have the option to:
+Creates a computer.bat file in ~ that lets you run equivalent to python.exe ~\combot\computer.py You also have the option to:

-Change the location where Cmd-bot\ and computer.bat will be created Skip creating Cmd-bot\ and use the folder of the cloned repository instead.
+Change the location where combot\ and computer.bat will be created Skip creating combot\ and use the folder of the cloned repository instead.
 Create a .openai.apikey file in your ~ directory That's it basically.